 River Ducks Ice Cream, Bridge, and Riverhouse Hotel

-Riverhouse Hotel and Flower Bridge leading to River Ducks Ice Cream Stand
+Riverhouse Hotel and flower bridge lead to River Ducks ice cream stand.

 The Owl and Turtle Bookshop and Camden Cone

-The area of The Owl and Turtle Bookshop and Camden Cone, another major attraction, but it too is not visible from the main intersection.
+The area of The Owl and Turtle Bookshop and Camden Cone, another major attraction, is also not visible from the main intersection.
 Still, it is a great example of the power of combining assets.
 Putting together a bookstore with a coffee window and an ice cream stand creates an inviting destination where each business complements the other and enhances the experience of the space.
-Together, they have a 12-hour activation of storefronts, keeping the area lively from morning to night.
+Together, they make a 12-hour activation of storefronts, keeping the area lively from morning to night.
 However, the area lacks the sense of place that small changes could contribute to create a prominent "social hub."

 This is a signature, well-known go-to spot, but it is still hidden down a narrow street where it's hard for newcomers to find easily.
 What's more, there is limited seating and no real place to hang out here except on the curb.
 It has the potential to be a strong social hub, but giving away too much of its "people space" for car space keeps it from becoming so.